znck/vue-plugin-simple/README.md

 # Vue Plugin Skeleton
 Template to create vue plugin or shareable components.
-The purpose of this Vue project templates is to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
+The purpose of this Vue project templates is to provide a simple setups so that users can get started with actual plugin code as fast as possible.

 ![Vue Plugin Skeleton](cover.png)